larry-athey/rpi-smart-still/README.md

 # RPi Smart Still
 Raspberry PI and Arduino/ESP32 powered smart still controller system.
-Designed around the Still Spirits T-500 column and boiler, but can be easily added to any other gas or electric dephleg reflux still...Please refer to the [Wiki](https://github.com/larry-athey/rpi-smart-still/wiki) for more information and setup/usage instructions.
+Designed around the Still Spirits T-500 column and boiler, but can be easily added to any other gas or electric still with a dephlegmator.

+Please refer to the [Wiki](https://github.com/larry-athey/rpi-smart-still/wiki) for more information and setup/usage instructions.

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics<br><br>